 A few of the raw foods most likely to cause OAS include:

 People with OAS can typically eat the trigger foods with symptoms if they have been cooked.
 Cooking changes the proteins enough to avoid the reaction.

-In EOE, the esophagus – the tube you swallow food down – becomes inflamed and may narrow, making it difficult to swallow hard or dry foods.
+In EOE, the esophagus — the tube you swallow food down that brings food to the stomach — becomes inflamed and may narrow, making it difficult to swallow hard or dry foods.
 Other symptoms can include vomiting and abdominal pain.
 Small children may refuse to eat.
 EOE can develop in people of any age.
 EOE can be caused by environmental allergies, but food allergies are the most common cause.

 EOE is a complex and serious allergic disorder.
 EOE is chronic and can be difficult to treat.
-Treatments include elimination diets, corticosteroids, and proton pump inhibitors (drugs to reduce the amount of stomach acid produced).
+Identifying the foods that trigger EOE is difficult.
+Treatments include elimination diets, swallowed corticosteroids, and proton pump inhibitors (drugs to reduce the amount of stomach acid produced).
 In children with severe cases that do not respond to other treatments, an elemental diet may be recommended.
 In an elemental diet, all nutrition is received from a formula containing amino acids, sugars, and oils.